 All free tier data is from public sources.
-We do not create or modify the underlying data — we integrate, spatially join, and present it.
+We do not create or modify the underlying data.
+We integrate, spatially join, and present it.
 The original datasets are freely available from the agencies listed below.
 Where data has known limitations (age, coverage gaps, methodology caveats), we've noted them.

 The National Emergency Response Information System (NERIS) is the modern national incident reporting system for the U.S. fire service, replacing NFIRS.
 The public dataset provides department boundaries (jurisdictional polygons), station locations, department names, department type (career/combination/volunteer), and basic organizational metadata for enrolled departments.